 Utah’s Stance on the 30×30 Initiative

 President Biden issued Executive Order 14008 on January 27, 2021, “Tackling the Climate Crisis at Home and Abroad” (Order).
-Section 216 of that Order focuses on conserving the nation’s land and water resources with the goal of conserving at least 30 percent of land and water by 2030 and is commonly referred to as the “30×30 Initiative.”
+Section 216 of that Order focuses on conserving the nation’s land and water resources with the goal of conserving at least 30 percent of land and water by 2030.
+It was commonly referred to as the “30×30 Initiative.”
 On May 6, 2021, the Conserving and Restoring America the Beautiful Report (Report) was released outlining initial efforts, goals, concerns, and barriers to implementing the Order.

+Utah is opposed to the 30×30 Initiative as it applies to the State of Utah.
 Utah currently has a substantial amount of its total land mass in a conservation or preservation status.
 Approximately 23% of the state, 12,628,600 acres, receives the highest level of protection available (e.g., national parks, wilderness, national monuments, etc.).
-Another 48% of Utah, 25,949,790 acres, is public lands managed by the Bureau of Land Management and the U.S. Forest Service.
+Another 48% of Utah, 25,949,790 acres, consists of public lands managed by the Bureau of Land Management and the U.S. Forest Service.

 Return to Initiatives